Ribbon Grocery

 Who can access this program?

-People living with HIV can access the Grocery program.
-Case Managers, or a registered health care provider, can confirm your eligibility.
+People living with HIV can access Ribbon Grocery.
+Case Managers, or a registered health care provider can confirm your eligibility.

 When coming to Grocery, please keep in mind our commitment to a welcoming and respectful space.
 Please help us make Ribbon welcoming to everyone in our communities by challenging stigma, racism, homophobia, transphobia, sexism, and other forms of violence.